malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 It is interesting to note that the majority of high-level thought is done in Iteration 1 alone, and that Iteration 2 thought is a big evolutionary step forwards in the control mechanism of this state machine.

 # Analysis of Phenomenal Anecdotes
+While it does not explain the phenomenon of experience, it fully explains the effect of us experiencing consciousness and how/why we subsequently process that experience.
+The Analogy of the Thalamic Symbiote provided a framework that helped to introspect the boundaries and properties of consciousness.
+The Visceral Loop is one possible mechanism that produces those characteristics.

 ## Post-hoc awareness of decisions
 Visceral loop explains why fRMI studies have shown that we become aware of a decision after its made.
 Because it takes extra processing cycles to consciously consider the fact of the decision being made.
 In short: we can only think about one thing at a time, so the decision itself and thought about the decision require separate steps.